If you’re a first-time memory foam mattress topper user, you may wonder, “how to put memory foam a mattress topper on the bed?”.

 Step 4: Place In A Well-Ventilated Area To Air Out

-New memory foam mattress toppers have that “new smell” that comes directly from their production.
-This new smell is also called “off-gassing” and has the same chemical composition as new car interiors.
+New memory foam mattress toppers have that “new smell” directly from their production.
+This new smell is called “off-gassing” and has the same chemical composition as new car interiors.

-And yes, they’re harmful to your health when you breathe the chemicals in repeatedly even though they smell pleasant at times.
+And yes, they’re harmful to your health when you inhale the chemicals, even though they smell pleasant at times.

 Step 5: Place The Topper On Your Mattress

-After your memory foam mattress topper has aired out, you can now proceed to remove bedding accessories, these include: pillows, bed sheets, mattress pads, mattress protectors
+After your memory foam mattress topper has aired out, you can remove bedding accessories.
+These include pillows, bed sheets, mattress pads, mattress protectors.

 Step 6: Finishing Touches

-After successfully laying down your mattress topper on your bed evenly, you can proceed with the finishing touches.
+After laying down your mattress topper evenly on your bed, you can proceed with the finishing touches.
 What are they, you ask?

-If you have a mattress protector, lay it on top of the mattress topper to protect both your mattress and your memory foam mattress topper.
+If you have a mattress protector, lay it on top of the mattress topper to protect your mattress and memory foam mattress.